 Many migraineurs are forced to leave the work they love and need to juggle higher medical costs with lower income.

 I always thought I was a late bloomer in chronic migraine headache terms.
-I was 32 when I had my first migraine but according to the World Health Organization (WHO) website it commonly affects people between the ages of 35 and 45 years old, and can trouble children as well.
+I was 32 when I had my first migraine but according to the World Health Organization (WHO) website it commonly affects people between the ages of 35 and 45 years old.
+(Sadly, migraines can start at any age).

-Most recently they have discovered that they certainly have a genetic component.
-Many actions of the process surrounding the “release of pain producing inflammatory substances around the nerves and blood vessels” remain uncertain.
+Most recently research has discovered that they certainly have a genetic component.
+Many actions of the process surrounding the "release of pain producing inflammatory substances around the nerves and blood vessels" remain uncertain.